damianhakert/damianhakert.github.io/source/_posts/2015-02-03-7-reasons-why-you-should-be-using-ci.markdown

 # GitLab CI

-Of course if you are in the market for a CI server, we kindly encourage you to use [GitLab CI](https://about.gitlab.com/gitlab-ci/), specially because it includes all the features we mentioned here and more!
+Of course if you are in the market for a CI server, we kindly encourage you to use [GitLab CI](https://about.gitlab.com/gitlab-ci/), especially because it includes all features we mentioned here and more!

 Want to give it a try right now?
 Grab a [runner package](https://gitlab.com/gitlab-org/omnibus-gitlab-runner/blob/master/doc/install/README.md) install it on your server and you can have free CI for your private repositories on GitLab.com and [https://ci.gitlab.com/](https://ci.gitlab.com/)